matejkaf/Doc/Cybersecurity_3/07_hashing_ue.md

 # exit status 0 ... gleich, 1 ... ungleich
 $ echo $?
 0

-# exit status in if verarbeiten
+# exit status von cmp in if verarbeiten
 $ if [[ $? = 0 ]]; then
     echo "Files are the same (HASH OK)" else